O'Higgins F.C.: Players

 In 2006, under the orders of the manager Jorge Garcés, Giancarlo Maldonado, Venezuela national team striker, was signed, becoming the first footballer of that nationality to play in the club, and Aílton da Silva, seasons later, was the first player of Brazilian nationality in 2008 to arrive at the club.

 The first player to be called up to the Chile national football team was Juvenal Soto, who was part of the squad that played in the first official match against Brazil.
 The club has contributed around 60 players to the national team since 1955, who in total have made over 40 appearances in Class-A matches with La Roja.
 Among these, Clarence Acuña is the one who accumulated the most appearances while playing for O'Higgins, with 20 matches played between 1994 and 1996.
 Further down the list are Miguel Ángel Neira (16), René Valenzuela (10), Santiago Gatica (9) and Eduardo Bonvallet (8) as the players who have represented the country on the most occasions.

 First-team squad

 Chilean teams are limited by the ANFP to have on their roster a maximum of six foreign players.
 ANFP rules also say the number of shirts can't exceed the number of registered players.
-As of the 2023 season, all Chilean teams must have included in the line-up, at least one Chilean players born on or after 1 January 2002, plus that youth players plays at least 1890 minutes.
+As of the 2026 season, all Chilean teams must have included in the line-up, at least one Chilean players born on or after 1 January 2005, plus that youth players plays at least 1890 minutes.

-O'Higgins starting line-up against Ñublense for the 2023 Campeonato Nacional.